 Energy-efficient AI for tomorrow’s autonomous devices

-A wide range of robotic and everyday systems will benefit from lower battery costs and weight and extended battery life through neuromorphic computing, thus bringing them to life.
-This development will enable a multitude of industrial applications in the area of the Internet of Things (IoT), mobile robots, autonomous vehicles and aerospace.
-Concrete examples include voice recognition in vehicles, movement detection in drones, gesture classification in household appliances, augmented reality in smartphones, liquids analysis in medical instruments and debris detection in mini-satellites.
+Neuromorphic computing enables a significant reduction in the cost and weight of rechargeable batteries and extends their service life, one day allowing a wide range of robot and everyday systems to benefit and be brought to life.
+This development will result in a multitude of industrial applications in areas such as the Internet of Things (IoT), mobile robots, autonomous vehicles, aerospace and medical devices.
+Concrete examples include voice recognition in vehicles, movement detection in drones, gesture control in household appliances, augmented reality in smartphones, liquids analysis in medical instruments and debris detection in mini-satellites.

-Neuromorphic computing embodies AI on mobile and edge devices.
-In this context the Neuromorphics Lab offers a flexible experiment platform for testing AI applications with neuromorphic support.
+Neuromorphic computing embeds AI technology within mobile and edge devices.
+The Neuromorphics Lab thus offers a flexible experimental platform for testing AI applications with neuromorphic support.